-It’s ours to take responsibility for our current reality.
-It’s ours to take responsibility for the changes we need to make.
+It’s our place to take responsibility for our current reality.
+It’s our place to take responsibility for the changes we need to make.

-Through much of the first four centuries A.D. there were no buildings and not much for programs.
+Through much of the first four centuries A.D. there were no buildings and not much in the way of programs.
 Plenty of bears.
 And the church grew from a few to a majority of the Roman empire.